 After the spectator deaths at the 1986 Portugal rally, Audi cancelled their Group B program unless the safety issues were fixed, therefore ending the Sport quattro’s career short.
 This event was sort of seen as an excuse for Audi to pull out of rallying since the parent company was already pressuring them to quit for some time.
 Group B was officially banned two rallies later after Toivonen/Cresto’s deaths at the Tour de Corse rally, which would have most likely netted the same end result for Audi.

 The FISA, due to much pressure from the manufacturers, had made provisions to replace Group B with Group S but with a much stricter set of rules than originally planned for.
-One of these revised regulations mandated that the cars had to share an exterior resemblance with an actual production model in hopes to prevent “freak designs”.
+One of these revised regulations mandated that the rally cars had to share an exterior resemblance with an actual production model in hopes to prevent “freak designs”.
 Interestingly, some evidence exists that a scale model of a future road version of the Audi Sport mid-engine Group S prototype was actually produced and tested in a wind tunnel.
-This effectively puts the prototype as a precursor to Audi’s mid-engine supercars: 5 years before the Avus concept, and 20 years before the R8.
+Unofficially, this puts the prototype as a precursor to Audi’s mid-engine supercars: 5 years before the Avus concept, and 20 years before the R8.

 Here’s a full transcript of a May 2005 MotorSport Magazine article titled: “FOR YOUR EYES ONLY: A sportscar?
 No. It’s a lost Audi rally car once shrouded in secrecy.
 Espionage by John McIlroy” (NOTE: pictures seen here are not part of the original article!*)